-When We. stopped at Voyageur restaurant outside Wava, the staff were most perceptive about how this disease can spread; they didn't come near us with a menu for twenty minutes.
-The owner kept a wary eye on us from the Two hours safety of the bar. later, we were able to complete our dinner and travel on to the Some of us had Stinnissens'. planned to camp near Marathon or Schreiber, however the campground operators were even more afraid of AIDS than the catching and had promptly restauranters. closed the campground on the excuse that October 23rd was too late to be open for campers.
+When We stopped at the Voyageur restaurant outside Wawa, staff were most perceptive the about how this disease can spread; they didn't come near us with a menu for twenty minutes.
+The owner kept a wary eye on us from the safety of the bar.
+Two hours later, we were able to complete our dinner and travel on to the Stinnissens'.
+Some of us had planned to camp near Marathon or Schreiber, however the campground operators were even more afraid of AIDS the catching than and had promptly restauranters, closed the campground on the excuse that October 23rd was too late to be open for campers.

-In order to arrive at Schreiber for 10 o'clock, we all got up around 6 am and were joined by Norman Lediett for a farmhouse style breakfast.
+In order arrive to at .
+Schreiber for 10 o'clock, we all got up around 6 am and were joined by Norman Lediett for a farmhouse style breakfast.
 He had driven up from Blind River the previous day.
 Kristine obviously believed that a nutritious diet without sugar was the best means of combating AIDS.

-7 o'clock the Aτ and Dorothy Egan cut-of-towners joined Peter and Kristine for the to Schreiber. iourney arrived close to scheduled 10 o'clock, but found no trace of the frem Thunder contingent However, Lorne and Sherry Bourke, Dan McGrath and Lauri Haloner form Schreiber met us.
+7 o'clock the four At out-of-towners and Dorothy Egan joined Peter and Kristine for the to Schreiber. iourney We all close to scheduled 10 arrived o'clock, but found no trace of the contingent from Thunder Bay.
+However, Lorne and Sherry Bourke,

+Schreiber met us.
 The Thunder Bay group was finally contacted at lunch time.
 They were obviously mortally afraid of catching our condition and gave some excuse about a bad snowstorm, but at Schreiber it was a beautiful cool sunny day without a trace of snow.